Cameroon travel guide

 There is only one local airline operating between a few of the major cities, Camair-co.
 Scheduled flights are subject to frequent delays and cancellations.
 Several international airlines fly into Cameroon.

-Rail travel is possible between Douala and Yaoundé and Ngaoundere.
+There is a railway from Douala-Yaounde-Ngaoundere.
 On Friday 21 October 2016, a train leaving Yaoundé en route to Douala derailed at Eseka (120km from Yaounde and 160km from Douala).
 Official sources in Cameroon confirmed the death of at least 80 people with over 500 injured.
+Passenger travel between Yaounde and Douala has been suspended following the train derailment.
+Travel between Ngaoundere and Yaounde by train is still possible.

 There are occasional isolated incidents of political unrest around the country.
 Be vigilant at all times, and avoid political demonstrations and rallies.

-Terrorists are very likely to try to carry out attacks in Cameroon including kidnapping, particularly in the Far North region and the eastern border with CAR.
+Terrorists are very likely to try to carry out attacks in Cameroon particularly in the Far North region and the eastern border with Central African Republic.
 Attacks could be indiscriminate, including in places visited by foreigners.

 Local laws and customs